Our aim is that all children will be able to read well, quickly.

 It is vital that whilst children are learning to read, they read books that match their phonic knowledge.
 We use decodable readers by The Oxford University Press to support Essential Letters and Sounds teaching in school.
-These books are carefully matched to every aspect of the ELS programme.
-Decodable readers are sent home as phonics books each week.
-Children keep the books for one week and re – read them at least four times in this period, to develop their phonic knowledge and reading fluency.
-Practise and repetition are key.
+These books are carefully matched to the ELS programme, clearly labelled and sent home on a Friday each week.